How to be a bad mission trip teammate (and how to be a good one)

 Instead of snickering and laughing at him or her, a good teammate will reach out and offer to help.
 Encouraging a teammate who is facing a personal challenge—instead of gossiping about their problem behind their back—is what a good mission trip teammate does and goes a long way in maintaining a healthy team culture.

 4) Kindness instead of sarcasm

 The quickest way to be a bad teammate is to be sarcastic the whole time.
-Just one sarcastic comment can instantly create tension and build barriers among teammates.
+Even one sarcastic comment can create tension and build barriers among teammates.
 You might be sarcastic with your friends and family at home.
 However, a new culture in a new country with new friends and new experiences is not the place for sarcasm.